prwhitegsf/OrderBook/README.md

     - SellLimit
     - BuyMarket
     - SellMarket
+    - BuyMarketLimit (pending only)
+    - SellMarketLimit (pending only)
     - Cancel
+    - Rejected (pending only)

 We then group this set of orders together with std::variant into
 - Submitted and Pending orders
 - which allows us to queue the different order types together

-#### Processed Orders
+#### Matched Orders

-State updates
-- when an order has been accepted, rejected or cancelled that action is recorded via a state update object, which consists of the order id and state

-Order Fills
-- Orders that have been filled or partially filled are recorded in the Order Fills object
+Orders that have been evaluated and passed through the matcher are collected in a MatchedOrders object.

-- Wraps structs for
+This includes:
-    - limit_fills
+- market_fills
+  - completely or partially filled market orders
 - partial_fills
+  - partially filled limit orders
+- filled_limit_orders
+  - completely filled limit orders
+- state_updates
+  - ACCEPTED limit orders
+  - CANCELLED limit orders
-    - market_fills
+  - REJECTED limit orders

+Matched Orders are collected inside the Matcher, then copied out to the Orderbook's matched_ container once the matching sequence is complete

 #### Generators